Information & Deadlines

 - Work Samples (optional but recommended): Submit samples (generally images, video, or text) of your past work, with brief descriptions of each.

 - Letters of Recommendation: Give the names and email addresses of two recommenders.
 Recommenders will receive instructions from ACC about how to submit their letters of recommendation online.
 Applicants are strongly advised to contact recommenders before they begin receiving automated communications from ACC.

 Organization applicants will be asked to complete the following:

 - Eligibility Form: answer general questions about your background to make sure it is eligible for consideration.

-- Letter of Intent (LOI):a letter summarizing the proposed project.
+- Letter of Inquiry (LOI):a letter summarizing the proposed project.

 ACC will review the LOI and let you know on December 10, 2019 if you have been invited to submit a full application.
 The application will be due on January 10, 2020 and will consist of: